 3. Speak with one of our advisors.
 Schedule an appointment by calling 617-449-7070.

 4. If you plan on applying for financial aid, please complete the Free Application for Federal Student Aid (FAFSA) at http://fafsa.ed.gov.
 Urban College's school code is 031305.
 If you would like help applying, please contact the Financial Aid Office (617-449-7428).
 To apply for financial aid for the 2020-2021 academic year (Fall 2020, Spring 2021, Summer 2021), you will need information from your 2018 Tax Return.

 * If you have passed College Writing I or II at another institution, please provide us with a copy of your college transcript.

 * We may ask you to complete a placement test.
-In this case, please allow up to 45 minutes.
+Placement tests are currently being administered remotely.

 Taking three or four classes?
 Add these steps:

 Admissions decisions are made on a rolling basis, which means applications are reviewed and decisions made as soon as all requirements are met, and all information has been received by the College.
 Those interested may apply to UCB at any time.
 Applications are reviewed and decisions made as soon as all requirements are met.
 Students may be admitted to either the Fall, Spring, or Summer semester.

 Transfer credits: students applying for transfer from another college or university must include a completed Urban College application and all official transcripts of credits earned.
 UCB accepts up to 45 credits in transfer in which a grade of C (2.0 gpa) or better was earned.
 All remaining credits required for the degree must be awarded by UCB.
 Students with high school diplomas, GED certificates or College transcripts in languages other than English, must have their diploma, certificate or transcript translated into English and submit a notarized copy to the Enrollment Services office.
 College transcripts and course descriptions must be translated and notarized for courses to be acceptable for transfer.